-Consider using the Panguin tool as well to align your analytics reporting with the Google algorithm history to quickly understand which penalty might have hit your website.
+Consider using the Panguin tool, as well, to align your analytics reporting with the Google algorithm history to quickly understand which penalty might have hit your website.

 Begin addressing any penalties identified on your site by fixing the individual problem outlined either by Google Search Console or associated with a particular update to the algorithm.

-The methods for fixing each type of penalty vary significantly, but there is a lot of documentation available on how to address each type like dealing with duplicate content or disavowing unnatural links.
+The methods for fixing each type of penalty vary significantly, but there is a lot of documentation available on how to address each type, like dealing with duplicate content or disavowing unnatural links.

-Canonicalization Issues: All the pages on a website should have a single URL for the search engines to consider, otherwise the authority of a site is dispersed unevenly across duplicates of the web address.
+Canonicalization Issues: All the pages on a website should have a single URL for the search engines to consider.
+Otherwise, the authority of a site is dispersed unevenly across duplicates of the web address.

-Canonicalization is a fancy way of saying there are duplicates web addresses for the same page.
+Canonicalization is a fancy way of saying there are duplicate web addresses for the same page.
 To build a stronger link profile and maintain competitive rankings, it is important to regularly review the web addresses across a site to ensure there are no canonicalization errors.

-For example, if the web address for the Digital Current homepage had a canonicalization issue it may appear in multiple versions like so:
+For example, if the web address for the Digital Current homepage had a canonicalization issue, it may appear in multiple versions, like so: